EgbieAndersonUku1/job_diary/README.md

 # job_diary

-Web Technology used  Flask
+## Web Technology used  Flask
-DataBase used used Mongodb.
+DataBase used Mongodb.
 ORM used pymongo.
 language Python 2.7.